bgoonz/BGOONZ_BLOG_2.0/docs/python.md

     except ZeroDivisionError:
         pass

--   <span id="030b">The `pass` method won't allow you to bypass every single error so you can chain an exception series like so:</span>
+-   <span id="030b">The `pass` method won’t allow you to bypass every single error so you can chain an exception series like so:</span>

 <!-- -->